nspin/nspin.github.io/articles/solving-the-rubiks-cube-blindfolded.md

 However, informally, every element that could exist given these restrictions does.
 Perhaps someday I'll add more precision to this statement, but its consequence is that the order of the cube group is:

 $$|G| = \frac{8!
-12!
-3^7 2^{11}}{2} = 43,252,003,274,489,856,000$$
+12!}{2} 3^7 2^{11} = 43,252,003,274,489,856,000$$

 # Strategy Overview

 When I hand you a scrambled cube, you need to gather enough information about its state to be able to execute a solution once you don the blindfold.
-Here, a solution is a group element whose effect on the scrambled state is returning to the solved state.
+Here, a solution is a group element whose effect on the scrambled state is returning it to the solved state.
 To execute a group element means to express it as a sequence of turns (and perhaps physically execute those turns).

-A very difficult approach is to actually construct a solution by imagining the turns and their effects on the cube.
-This approach might be good for minimizing execution time (you could spend a really long time in the memorization phase finding a short solution).
+A very difficult approach is to use the memorization phase to construct a solution as a sequence of turns by solving the cube using a non-blindfolded approach in your imagination.
+This approach might be good for minimizing execution time (you could spend a really long time in the memorization phase finding a short solution), but requires special talents.
+While some people are capable of using this approach, I am not.

-The easier approach which the remainder of this article describes involves memorizing the solution (that is, the group element corresponding to the inverse of the state of the cube) as a permutation of stickers, breaking that permutation down into the product of simpler permutations (3-cycles), and then executing those permutation one at a time.
+An easier approach, which the remainder of this article describes, involves memorizing the solution (that is, the group element corresponding to the inverse of the state of the cube) as a permutation of stickers, breaking that permutation down into the product of simpler permutations (elements which have a small effect on the state of the cube), and then executing those permutation one at a time.

 To accomplish this, we need to nail down a few details: